jamesncox/gif-fit/notes.md

 # Functionality To Do

-[] Figure out how to use setTimeout() to display one object in an array at a time [] Also how to add the selected rest timer before each move starts
+[] Figure out how to use setTimeout() to display one object in an array at a time [x] Also how to add the selected rest timer before each move starts [] When use selects number of exercises, allow them to see the list of moves?